Boro23-wq/leetcode-coding-problems/First-Missing-Positive.md

      index = 0
      while (index < numsLength){
+         // nums --> [1,2,0]
+         //check if the number matches its index
+         //nums[0] === 1 (this means the number is present)
+         //nums[1] === 2 (number present again)
-         if(nums[index] !== index + 1){
+         //nums[2] === 0 (since the number should have been 3 and not 0, hence we return the number 3 itself) if(nums[index] !== index + 1){
              return index + 1
          }
          index++
      }
+     //if none of the conditions above are met
+     //that means the array has to look something like this where nums -> [1,2,3]
+     //this means all the number is in its own position
-     return numsLength + 1
+     //therefore just return the number next to 3 which is 4 return numsLength + 1
  }
 ```